-Dr. Rivellese is a board-certified ophthalmologist.
-He was born and raised in Long Island, New York.
-He is an honors graduate of the State University of New York at Stony Brook where he attended both undergraduate and medical school.
-After completing a general surgery internship and a residency in ophthalmology at Rush Presbyterian St. Luke’s Medical Center in Chicago, Illinois, he studied medical retina and vitreoretinal surgery at the New England Eye Center at Tufts University, which ranks among the leading retina research and clinical trial centers in the country.
+Dr. Rivellese was born and grew up in Long Island, New York.
+He is an honors graduate of Stony Brook University where he obtained both his undergraduate and medical school degrees.
+He then completed his ophthalmology residency at Rush University Medical Center in Chicago and his retina fellowship at New England Eye Center at Tufts University, which ranks among the leading retina research and clinical trial centers in the country.

 For as long as he can remember, Dr. Rivellese has always been interested in science.
 It wasn’t until he assisted for the first time at a microscope that he knew working in microsurgery was the perfect career for him.
 When asked why, Dr. Rivellese replied that vitreoretinal surgery was “not only challenging but also very rewarding.”
 The most rewarding thing to Dr. Rivellese about his job, however, is being involved in the lives of many people and helping them through difficult medical conditions.
 One of these medical conditions is Ocular cancer, in which Dr. Rivellese can remember every patient he has worked with over the past 20 years.
 Being privileged to share in each patient’s treatment has had a profound impact on Dr. Rivellese; it has helped shape him as the physician he is today.

 While developing the oncology service at Georgia Retina, he also recognized a great need for qualified services for screening and treating premature infants at risk for complications from Retinopathy of Prematurity (ROP), a potential blinding condition.
 Dr. Rivellese established a service within Georgia Retina to screen and treat these infants.
 Dr. Rivellese is still one of the few physicians in Georgia with specialized training in the diagnosis and treatment of Retinopathy of Prematurity (ROP).